Tibet for Taiwan Residents: Teaching and FAQs of Tibet Entry Letter Application|2026

 Itinerary Change Rules

-The letter of entry will specify the date, route and area; the journey should be consistent with the application.
+The Entry Permit will state the date, route and area; the journey should be consistent with the application.
 Temporary changes usually require a new application, which is time-consuming and uncertain, so it is best to finalize the pace at the planning stage.

 Additional documents that may be required

-The Tibet Entry Letter is not an all-purpose permit.
+Tibet Entry Permit is not an all-purpose permit.
 If your trip covers border control areas (e.g. Everest Base Camp, Ali, etc.), you will usually need to apply for a separate Border Permit/Travel Permit/Military Area Permit;

 We usually assess and organize your trip in one go when designing your itinerary.